tyzen9/tyzen9/README.md

 - [docker-diun](https://github.com/tyzen9/docker-diun) - A Docker container for receiving alerts when a docker image is updated
 - [docker-tautulli](https://github.com/tyzen9/docker-tautulli) - A Docker container for monitoring and tracking activity on a Plex server
 - [docker-nginx-proxy-manager](https://github.com/tyzen9/docker-nginx-proxy-manager) - A Docker stack for Nginx Proxy Manager and a Postgresql database

-# Home Assistant
-Home Assistant is free and open-source software for home automation designed to be a central control system for smart home devices with a focus on local control and privacy.
-It is one of my most time consuming passions and hobby, and experience I am happy to share with the community.

-- [Wiki - Home Assistant](https://github.com/tyzen9/homeassistant-config/wiki#-home-assistant-wiki) - Notes on my experience with Home Assistant
-- [Home Assistant Configuration](https://github.com/tyzen9/homeassistant-config) - The high-level configuration behind my Home Assistant instance
-- [Adding Influx and Grafana](https://github.com/tyzen9/docker-ha-influxdb-grafana) - A Docker stack for easily collecting long term HA statistics, and creating beautiful dashboards

 # Servarr Seedbox
 Servarr is an ecosystem of open-source applications designed for automating and managing personal media libraries.